matheo/BlankTheme/docs/LAYOUTS.markdown

 Supports all the available two column distributions, the main column at the left or right, with one of the side columns with the left/right blockpositions (by default).

-## 3 columns (3col231)

-Supports the classic three column distributions, with the main column at the middle, switching the side columns, allowing to use borders on the main column `#col1_content`.

-## Subtemplates (grid)
+## Grid (grid)

-As an example of [YAML subtemplates](http://www.yaml.de/en/documentation/practice/subtemplates.html) there is a example of its use, with the main column at the left, taking the 60% of the total width, and the side columns the other 40%.
+As an example of [Bootstrap grid system](http://getbootstrap.com/css/#grid) there is a example of its use, with the main column at the left, taking the 60% of the total width, and the side columns the other 40%.

 ## Full width (full2col and full3col)